Terms of Service

 Where pricing is updated, customers may accept the revised pricing or cancel the Subscription in accordance with these Terms.

-16. Limitation of Liability
+16. Responsibility and Limitation of Liability

 No Indirect Damages